Torn Curtain

-Torn Curtain is a 1966 American political thriller film directed by Alfred Hitchcock, and starring Paul Newman and Julie Andrews.
-Written by Brian Moore, the film is set in the Cold War.
-It is about an American scientist who appears to defect behind the Iron Curtain to East Germany.
+Torn Curtain is a 1966 American spy political thriller film directed by Alfred Hitchcock, starring Paul Newman and Julie Andrews.
+Written by Brian Moore, the film is set in the Cold War and concerns an American scientist who appears to defect behind the Iron Curtain to East Germany.
+While Hitchcock's long-time collaborator Bernard Herrmann composed a score for the film, it was ultimately rejected, marking the end of their working relationship which had spanned eight films.
+The film's final score was composed by John Addison.

+Torn Curtain was released in the United States on July 14, 1966.
+Upon its release, the film was not well received by critics, who derided the plot and the pacing.
+The film was a financial success, grossing $13 million worldwide over its $3 million budget.

 Plot

-In 1965, Michael Armstrong (Paul Newman), a US physicist and rocket scientist, is traveling to a conference in Copenhagen with his assistant and fiancée, Sarah Sherman (Julie Andrews).
+In 1965, Michael Armstrong, a US physicist and rocket scientist, is traveling to a conference in Copenhagen with his assistant and fiancée, Sarah Sherman.
 Armstrong receives a radiogram to pick up a book in Copenhagen; it contains a message which says, "Contact π in case of emergency."
 He tells Sherman he is going to Stockholm, but she discovers he is flying to East Berlin and follows him.
 When they land, he is welcomed by representatives of the East German government.
 Sherman realizes that Armstrong has defected, and is appalled that, given the circumstances of the Cold War, if she stays with him, she will likely never see her home or family again.

-Armstrong visits a contact, a "farmer" (Mort Mills), where it is revealed that his defection is in fact a ruse to gain the confidence of the East German scientific establishment, in order to learn how much their chief scientist Gustav Lindt (Ludwig Donath) and by extension, the Soviet Union, knows about anti-missile systems.
+Armstrong visits a contact, a "farmer", where it is revealed that his defection is in fact a ruse to gain the confidence of the East German scientific establishment, in order to learn how much their chief scientist Gustav Lindt and by extension, the Soviet Union, knows about anti-missile systems.

 Armstrong has made preparations to return to the West via an escape network, known as π.
-However, he was followed to the farm by his appointed chaperone, Hermann Gromek (Wolfgang Kieling), an East German security officer.
-Gromek realizes what π is and that Armstrong is a double agent, and as Gromek is calling the police, a tortuous struggle commences that ends with Gromek being killed by Armstrong and the farmer's wife (Carolyn Conwell).
+However, he was followed to the farm by his appointed chaperone, Hermann Gromek, an East German security officer.
+Gromek realizes what π is and that Armstrong is a double agent, and as Gromek is calling the police, a tortuous struggle commences that ends with Gromek being killed by Armstrong and the farmer's wife.
 Gromek and his motorcycle are buried on the land.
-The taxicab driver (Peter Lorre Jr., uncredited) who drove Armstrong to the farm, however, sees Gromek's picture in the newspaper and reports him to the police.
+The taxicab driver who drove Armstrong to the farm, however, has also seen Gromek arrive.
+When he sees Gromek reported missing in the newspaper, he contacts the police.